Indiana Personal Watercraft Bill of Sale — Free Template

 Is a personal watercraft bill of sale legally binding in Indiana?

 A properly signed Indiana personal watercraft bill of sale is a legally binding contract of sale under UCC Article 2 and Indiana motor vehicle transfer law.
-It documents the agreed purchase price, the parties involved, and the date of transfer.
-Both buyer and seller should retain a signed original.
+As of 2026, it must document the agreed purchase price, the full legal names and addresses of both parties, the vehicle identifier (HIN and vessel registration), the sale date, and both signatures.
+Both buyer and seller should retain a signed original for at least five years.

 Do I need a bill of sale to register a personal watercraft I bought privately in Indiana?

-Indiana DMV requires proof of ownership to register a personal watercraft.
+As of 2026, Indiana DMV requires proof of ownership to register a personal watercraft.
 For a private purchase, this typically means a signed title transfer plus a bill of sale showing the purchase price (for sales tax calculation).
 Even if the Indiana DMV does not explicitly require a bill of sale, presenting one speeds up the process and avoids disputes about the sale price or transfer date.
+The bill of sale is also the primary document used to calculate use tax owed at registration.
 Indiana DMV registration requirements →

 Used this for a trailer sale in Indiana.
 The form was clear and the PDF printed perfectly.